INFORMATION

 All chalets are serviced to add a little more luxury to your stay

-Umzumbe A – Frame Apartment
+Umzumbe A – Frame Chalets

 Bushbuck